jecki/DHParser/documentation_src/manuals/compile.rst

 the second pattern can be employed in either use-case.
-In any case, calling compilation-methods of child-nodes should always be channeled through one of the two methods "fallback_compiler()" or "compile()", because these methods make sure the "self.trail"- variable (which keeps the "trail" of nodes from the root-node to the current node) will be updated and that any "attr_NAME()"-methods are called, plus a few other things.
+In any case, calling compilation-methods of child-nodes should always be channeled through one of the two methods "fallback_compiler()" or "compile()", because these methods make sure the "self.path"- variable (which keeps the "path" of nodes from the root-node to the current node) will be updated and that any "attr_NAME()"-methods are called, plus a few other things.